Code-Institute-Submissions/milestone-project-1-done-london/README.md

 #### About

 The About page features a **hero image** followed by an **about heading** and is broken up into two sections with relevant **sub-headings**.
 First, the **"who we are"** section containing a brief **paragraph** explaining the brand history, ethos and who it has collaborated with in the past.
-This was taken from an article on https://www.theindustry.fashion/done-london-launches-tfl-collection-nsew/.
-It hasd been kept breif in order to satisfy curiosity without overwhelming the user.
+This was taken from an article on [The Industry.Fashion](https://www.theindustry.fashion/done-london-launches-tfl-collection-nsew/) website.
+It has been kept breif in order to satisfy curiosity without overwhelming the user.
 Below this is a short **promotional video** that engages the user and shows them more about where the brand takes its insparation from.
 Second, the **"press"** section contains **Bootstrap cards** with **thumbnail images and text** of recent press articles written about the brand.
 These contain an image of the sources logo, the headline and the first sentence, to give the viewer a idea of what the article is about.
 Below this is a **"See more >>"** button which will open the full article in a new tab.